Lucas-Cunhaa/Smart-SSH-generator/README.md

 ---

-## 3. Add the SSH to the agent
+## 3. Add the SSH key to the agent

 1. Active your ssh agent:

 ```bash
 eval "$(ssh-agent -s)"
 ```

 2. Add your private key

 ```bash
 ssh-add ~/.ssh/myKey
 ```

 3. Go the the plataform that you want to authenticate with ssh, and paste the public into it, copy the key with:

 ```bash
 cat ~/.ssh/myKey.pub